4 Minute

 burgeoning degree of frustration and burnout.
 (Anderson, Levinson, Barker, and Kiewra, 1999,

-p.
-3) How much attention has been paid to the topic of
+How much attention has been paid to the topic of

 teacher stress?
 As early as 1980, research indicated that teachers were among the top